ChwisKay/skye-userdocs/StreamChatAI_Userdocs.md

 To do this, go to our [website](https://streamchatai.com/) and click on the `Login / Register via Twitch` button.
 This will redirect you to Twitch where you will be asked to authorize our bot to join your channel. ![Imgur](https://imgur.com/Xj5Kst2.png)

+> [!IMPORTANT]
+> StreamChatAI will never use your credentials or Twitch-Authentication for purposes other than to provide our service.
+We will not make any changes other than what the bot's functionality provide **AND** you have set up.

 Once you have authorized with Twitch, you will be forwarded back to our website, which now displays your bot's [dashboard](#dashboard). _*you're all set!*_ ... almost.

 ### 2.2.1 Custom Bot Name